Bournemouth 4-1 Leicester City: Foxes capitulate as hosts' survival hopes are boosted

 A Kasper Schmeichel error just past the hour led to Wilfred Ndidi conceding a penalty, which Junior Stanislas converted, and 101 seconds later Dominic Solanke ended a 39-match wait for a first top-flight goal for the club.
 Caglar Soyuncu received a straight red in the aftermath due to an altercation with Callum Wilson.

-A Jonny Evans own goal in the 83rd minute effectively secured the win, before Solanke's second rounded it off – the victory moving Bournemouth back to within three points of safety ahead of their final three games, while Leicester will slip to fifth if Manchester United beat Southampton on Monday.
+A Jonny Evans own goal in the 83rd minute effectively secured the win, before Solanke's second rounded it off – the victory moving Bournemouth back to within three points of safety ahead of its final three games, while Leicester will slip to fifth if Manchester United beats Southampton on Tuesday (AEST).